Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Summary

-We emphasize that the strength of turbulence in our simulations is smaller than what is observed in the young solar wind, where $|\delta \bm{b}|/B$ often reaches unity and thus magnetic ``switchbacks'' may form \citep{kasper2019alfvenic,bale2019highly,tenerani2020magnetic,tenerani2021evolution}.
-In addition, in the solar wind, the fluctuations are typically spherically polarized with $|B| = Const$ \citep{matteini20181} while in the simulation it is hard to impose a spherically polarized fluctuation with a specified power spectrum.
-Nonetheless, it would be interesting and important to carry out simulations of random, spherically polarized fluctuations in the context of expanding solar wind, which will be a future study.
+We emphasize that the strength of turbulence in our simulations is smaller than what is observed in the young solar wind, where $|\delta \bm{B}|/B$ often reaches unity and thus magnetic ``switchbacks'' may form \citep{kasper2019alfvenic,bale2019highly,tenerani2020magnetic,tenerani2021evolution}.
+In addition, in the solar wind, the fluctuations are typically spherically polarized with $|B| = Const$ \citep{matteini20181,matteini2024alfvenic}.
+In numerical simulations, although there have been efforts to construct spherically polarized magnetic field in 3D \citep{valentini2019building,squire2022construction,johnston2022properties,shi2024analytic}, it is nontrivial to impose an constant-$|B|$ magnetic field with a specified spectral slope \citep{roberts2012construction}.

+Acknowledgments: This study is supported by NSF SHINE \#2229566, NASA HTMS \#80NSSC20K1275, and NASA ECIP \#80NSSC23K1064.
+The numerical simulations are conducted on Extreme Science and Engineering Discovery Environment (XSEDE) EXPANSE at San Diego Supercomputer Center (SDSC) through allocation No. TG-AST200031, which is supported by National Science Foundation grant number ACI-1548562 \citep{Townsetal2014}.